 Our brain actually can make us feel better when we level up than when we pass exams with best grade among our peers.
-Best video game creations work like dangerous drugs, especially to young players, who are new to these patterns.
+Best video games work like drugs, especially to young players who are new to these patterns.

-Maybe you want to create MMORPG or MOBA instead.
-And that’s okay.
-I love to play MMORPGs, and encourage other developers to create them.
+Maybe you want to create MMORPG or MOBA instead, and that’s okay.
+I love to play MMORPGs, and I encourage other developers to create them.

 However, RPGs are much easier to create.
 And they are almost equally interesting.
 We can insert literally everything in it and it will seem like perfectly fitting addition.
-So they are perfect choice for your first project.
+They are perfect choice for your first project.

-For MMORPGs, you will need huge player-base from day one (no one will play multi-player game alone), money for servers, and much more time.
+For MMORPGs, you will need huge playerbase from day one (no one will play multiplayer game alone), money for servers, and much more time.
 And I encourage you to try, but “you should learn to walk before you run”.
 That’s why let’s start from simple RPG.

 Your distinctive game traits will fit perfectly with RPG genre.
-And this huge tutorial will guide you through creating your first RPG.
+And this huge tutorial will guide you through creating your first game of this kind.

 The Closing Note For Beginners